techy4shri/cmd-aliases/README.md

 # CMD Linux-Like Toolkit (Batch + PowerShell)

 A tiny set of batch scripts that make Windows CMD feel a bit more like Linux.
 I made these back when I started using wsl and in vs code terminals so feel free to modify them as you like to suit your system and needs :)
 This has been extended to 50 commands now, and is more like a tiny GNU Core Util for Linux commands in Windows.
-We have both powershell and
+We have both powershell and normal cmd terminal commands, although you are free to modify this as much as you like.

 **Commands included:** 55
 **PowerShell-backed commands:** 8 (touch, head, tail, wc, df, du, uname, tee)